Nyakamba/alx-system_engineering-devops/0x19-postmortem/README.md

-BooktifuL requests failure report
+BooktifuL requests failure
-Last week, it was reported that the BooktifuL platform was returning 500 Error on all requests made on the platform routes, all the services were down.
-90% of the users were affected.
-The root cause was the failure of our master server web-01.
+On all queries made on the platform routes, the BooktifuL platform was reportedly returning 500 Errors last week, and all of the services were unavailable.
+Ninety percent of users were impacted.
+The failure of our master server web-01 was the primary factor.

 Timeline
-The error was realized on Saturday 26th February 1200 hours (East Africa Time) when our Site Reliability Engineer, Mr Elie saw the master server lagging in speed.
-Our engineers on call disconnected the master server web-01 for further system analysis and channelled all requests to client server web-02.
-They soled problem by Sunday 27th Febraury 2200 hours (East Africa Time).
+On Saturday, February 26, around 1200 (East African Time), our site reliability engineer, Mr. Elie, noticed a performance issue with the master server.
+For additional system examination, our on-call experts unplugged the master server web-01 and routed all requests to client server web-02.
+They resolved the issue by Sunday, February 27, 2200 hours (East Africa Time).

-Root cause and resolution
-The BooktifuL platform is served by 2 ubuntu cloud servers.
-The master server web-01 was connected to serve all requests, and it stopped functioning due to memory outage as a results of so many requests because during a previous test, the client server web-02 was disconnected temporarily for testing and was not connected to the load balancer afterwards.
+Cause and effect and remedy
+Two Ubuntu cloud servers provide service to the BooktifuL platform.
+The principal server web-02, the client server used in the previous test, had been briefly disconnected for testing and had not been reconnected to the load balancer, web-01 was connected to serve all requests but eventually ceased working owing to memory issues brought on by the sheer volume of requests.

-The issue was fixed when the master server was temporarily disconnected for memory clean-up then connected back to the loadbalancer and round-robin algorithm was configured so that both the master and client servers can handle equal amount of requests.
+The problem was resolved when the load balancer was restarted after the master server had been momentarily unplugged for memory cleanup, and the round-robin algorithm was set up so that both the master and client servers could handle an equal number of requests.

-Measures against such problem in future
-Choose the best loadbalancing algorithm for your programs Always keep an eye on your servers to ensure they are running properly Have extra back-up servers to prevent your program fro completely going offline during an
+Future preventative measures against this issue
+Select the ideal load-balancing method for your programs.
+Continually monitor your servers to make sure they are functioning properly.
+Have additional backup servers to avoid your program from falling entirely offline in the event of an issue